GIJack/disk-image-scripts/README.md

 # disk-image-scripts

+Generate virtual machine template images for the cloud, and tools for working on .img files locally for upload.

-A collection of shell scripts for working with raw disk image .img files with bootable systems inside.
+Shell scripts for working with raw disk image .img files with bootable systems inside.
 Assumed that:
 1. Formatted with an MBR paritioning scheme and boot record.
 2. contains a single parition filling the entire drive, formated with a FS